speeduino/wiki.js/boards/Airbear.md

 title: Airbear
 description:
 published: true
-date: 2025-04-22T01:40:19.807Z
+date: 2025-07-23T21:27:17.811Z
 tags: wifi bluetooth ble dash dashboard airbear
 editor: markdown
 dateCreated: 2025-04-19T23:05:25.945Z
 ---

 # Airbear

-Your content here
+Airbear is a Wifi and BLE module for Speeduino ECUs that allows it to display dash informatino or tune the the system wirelessly.

 ## Setup

 Out of the box the Airbear unit will start a wifi network with the SSID (Name) `Speeduino Dash`.
 The network will not have a password to join.
 Connect to this network and then open the following URL in a browser: http://speeduino.local/

-### Wifi
+### Connecting to Wifi

-It is recommended to connect to your own wifi network.
+Generally it is recommended to connect to your own wifi network when this is available.

-If your home
+If your home wifi network is not available when the unit starts, it will start the default  `Speeduino Dash` network so that the unit can be accessed when away from known networks.

 ## Modes